 However, due to global advancements in technology and travel, geography should no longer be the primary reason for economic negotiation.
-Despite the United States being on Canada's doorstep, trade agreements have evolved in such a way that physical distance matters little compared to the economic benefits of free trade.
+Despite Indonesia being on New Zealand's doorstep, trade agreements have evolved in such a way that physical distance matters little compared to the economic benefits of free trade.

-This has been demonstrated between Canada and the European Union with the existing CETA agreement, and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) agreement negotiated between Australia, Brunei, Chile, Japan, Malaysia, Singapore and other nations across the globe with vast physical distances between them.
+This has been demonstrated between Canada and the European Union with the existing CETA agreement, and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) negotiated between Mexico, Brunei, Chile, Japan, Malaysia, Singapore and other nations across the globe with vast physical distances between them.

-As such, there are numerous benefits for Canada joining the existing, and successful, CER agreement with Australia and New Zealand as the CER offers a model for Canada to not only merge with our closest Commonwealth partners, but reap the economic benefits of free trade as a complimentary policy to facilitated migration (as seen between Australia and New Zealand).
+As such, there are numerous benefits for Canada and the United Kingdom joining the existing, and successful, CER agreement as New Zealand can not only engage diplomatically with its closest Commonwealth partners, but reap the economic benefits of free trade and facilitated migration with two additional like-minded nations.

-With the current government of New Zealand also advocating for the UK and Canada to join the CER - to be aptly named the "Closer Commonwealth Economic Relations Trade Agreement") - and politicians in Australia and the United Kingdom also advocating policies to formulate such an arrangement, it is both progressive and commonsensical for the Canadian government to seek accession to the current CER arrangement, not only for trade diversification away from the United States, but also to seek opportunities for greater global influence and economic prowess in an increasingly competitive international market.
+With politicians in Canada and the United Kingdom advocating policies to formulate a free trade arrangement, it is both progressive and commonsensical for the New Zealand government to seek expansion of the current CER arrangement, not only for trade diversification, but greater global influence and economic prowess in an increasingly competitive international market.